taijeronv/taijeronv_info/content/authors/admin/_index.md

 user_groups:
 - Military Professional
 ---

-Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam), I joined the U.S. Army in 1981 at the age of 17.
-In 2001 I transitioned from the Army to civilian life after 20 years in boots.
-Since my retirement I've been on a journey that's taken me around the world eventually landing in Odesa Ukraine where I've been living since 2013.
+Hi, my name is Vincent, but most people call me "TJ."
+I'm Originally from the [Island of Guam](https://en.wikipedia.org/wiki/Guam), and I joined the US Army at the age of 17.
+I've been on a journey that's taken me from West Germany to Afghanistan, eventually landing in Odesa Ukraine, where I've been living since 2013.

-My name is TJ and I am a competent and reliable professional with over 40 years of experience in military education and training.
-I believe teaching someone how to think is more effective than teaching them what to think which I apply to all my instruction.
-I have proven myself at West Point and around the world in different training and education capacities.
+Competent and reliable professional with 15+ years of experience in the military domain.
+Proven ability to excel regardless of the odds or obstacles.
+Recognized by his peers for his integrity and professionalism.

 I'm currently serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).

-I am interested in web development which is why <a href="post/taijeronv-info">I created this website</a>.
+I don't know much about web development but that didn't stop me from creating <a href="post/taijeronv-info">this website</a>.

-I have a project that I've been working on called the [NextGen Wargame](https://www.nextgenwargame.com).
+I have a talent for teaching tactics and I love wargames which is why I started a passion project called [NextGen Wargame](https://www.nextgenwargame.com).

-[HTML](cv/) or [PDF](files/TAIJERON_2019_12_Simulations_Trainer.pdf) (Last updated: January
+Yep, you guessed it I'm available starting on 1 April 2020.
+I want to finish my contract with OSCE and then move on to the next chapter in my life, hope you can help.

-2020)
+[HTML](cv/) or [PDF](files/TAIJERON_2019_12_Simulations_Trainer.pdf) (Last updated: January 2020)